Sudhansh6/Stock-Analysis/README.md

 Whenever the stock moves either upwards or downwards sharply, it usually tends to retrace back before its next move.
 ‘The retracement level forecast’ is a technique using which one can identify upto which level retracement can happen.
 ![Fibonacci Retracement](https://zerodha.com/varsity/wp-content/uploads/2014/10/M2Ch16-chart2.jpg)

-In the above chart, the stock started its rally at Rs.380 and went upto Rs.489. **This is Defined as a Fibonnaci Upmove**.
+In the above chart, the stock started its rally at Rs.380 and went upto Rs.489. **This is Defined as a Fibonacci Up move**.
 A correction that lasts upto a Fibonacci Ratio is expected in the stock.
 For example, the first level up to which the stock can correct could be 23.6%.
 If this stock continues to correct further, the trader can watch out for the 38.2% and 61.8% levels.
 In the above chart, the stock came to Rs.421 before it resumed the rally.
-Total Fibonacci Upmove was Rs.109.
+Total Fibonacci Up move was Rs.109.
 489 - 109* 0.618 = 421.
 Hence, the stock has retraced upto 61.8%.
 The Fibonacci retracements can also be applied to stocks that are falling, in order to identify levels upto which the stock can bounce back.
 ### Fibonacci Retracement construction
 Fibonacci retracements are movements in the chart that go against the trend.
 To use the Fibonacci retracements we should first identify the 100% Fibonacci move.
 The 100% move can be an upward rally or a downward rally.
 To mark the 100% move, we need to pick the most recent peak and trough on the chart.
 Once this is identified, we connect them using a Fibonacci retracement tool.
-The Fibonacci Retracements can be useful when you wanted to buy a particular stock but you have not been able to do so because of a sharp run up in the stock.
+The Fibonacci Retracements can be useful when you wanted to buy a particular stock but you were not able to do so because of a sharp run up in the stock.
 In such a situation the most prudent action to take would be to wait for a retracement in the stock.

 ## The Dow Theory
 ### The Dow Tenets